-I am an avid gardener and living in the south means that I have 3 seasons to plant my crops.
-Last weekend I spent some time out in the yard pulling out old plants and tilling up the soil so this weekend (hopefully!)
+I am so excited that it is almost time to start putting in my spring garden.
+Living in the south means that I have 3 seasons to plant my crops but spring is my favorite one of all.
+Last weekend I spent some time out in the yard pulling out old plants and tilling up the soil so I can start planting soon.
 I will be heading to the garden center to check over their selection of veggies or my spring garden.
 Every plant has a season and you need to know what plants will do best in the climate you live in.
 In general, you do not want to plant watermelon in March or lettuce in July!
 While some of you might still have snow on the ground, you need to start planning ahead so here is a list of plants that do well in cooler temperatures.
 Many of them can tolerate a light frost but if you are expecting a serious freeze, invest in some row covers to protect young plants!
 If you start planning your spring garden now, you will only have to travel as far as your backyard to have local, organic produce!

 LETTUCES Lettuce grows in moist, well drained, fertile soil.
 Seeds will germinate in soil temperatures as low as 5ºC although I have much better luck with small transplants from the garden center.
 I also have much more luck with leaf lettuces than the head varieties.
 Keep an eye out for slugs and snails…they really like lettuce.
 You can put slug bait down for them or just go out late at night or early in the morning with a salt shaker!

 LEEKS These take a long time to mature (about 4 to 5 months) so get them in the ground early.
 This is a very easy veggie for your spring garden but plant in fertile loamy soils and water well.
 They can withstand a hard freeze.
 If a plant is not thriving and is staying spindly and small, just yank him out to make room for others.
 This happened to mine last year…I had 4 in a set of 15 that just sat there and did nothing at all!